habitat-sh/habitat/components/docs-chef-io/content/habitat/pattern-library.md

 +++
 [\[edit on GitHub\]](https://github.com/habitat-sh/habitat/blob/master/components/docs-chef-io/content/habitat/pattern-library.md)

-**Note:** If you are using a container scheduler such as Kubernetes, Swarm, or Mesos DC/OS, or a PaaS such as Cloud Foundry, you should not follow the bastion ring pattern, because the scheduler handles persistence and orchestration on your behalf.

 ## Kubernetes Bastion Ring Pattern

 A _bastion ring_ is a robust type of Supervisor network in which a small number of Supervisors are set up as permanent peers and that are dedicated to anchoring Supervisor network communication.
 These Supervisors are designated solely for communication between Supervisor and _do not run services_.
 These solely to anchor the entire Supervisor network.
 See [Robust Supervisor Networks](/best-practices/#robust-supervisor-networks/) for more information.
 The following examples demonstrate running a bastion ring in Kubernetes.